cainmagi/Dockerfiles/manual-xubuntu/cloudreve.md

 Cloudreve is an online drive service.
 Compared to FileBrowser, it is more complicated, more powerful, and more secure.
 However, it only supports **Chinese**.

-Now we recommend users to launch their desktop with another port exposed:
+Now we recommend launching your personal desktop with another port exposed:

 ```bash
 docker run --gpus all -it --rm --shm-size=1g -v ~:/homelocal -v /raid/myname:/data -p 6080:6080 -p 5212:5212 xubuntu:1.7
 ```

 The first `5212` can be modified to another value in case of port occupation.
-To perform the initial configuration, we recommend users to run the desktop in interactive mode, make the configurations to Cloudreve, and save the image.
+To perform the initial configuration, we recommend running the desktop in interactive mode, making the configurations to Cloudreve, and saving the image.

 After that, users can get into the desktop, start a new terminal, and run